-The entitlement is for two week's paternity leave.
-The time cannot be taken before the birth or placement and must end within one year of the baby being born.
+The entitlement is for a single period of one or two week's consecutive paternity leave.
+The time off should be taken at, or around, the time of the birth or the placement but must end within 56 days of the baby being born.
 A week is based on an employee's usual working pattern - for example, a week is 2 days if an employee only works on Mondays and Tuesdays.

 Employees can choose to take either 1 or 2 weeks and employees whose partner has a multiple birth (e.g. twins) are only allowed one period of paternity leave.
-From April 2024, employees are now able to split their leave into two non-consecutive blocks.
-Leave needs to be taken within the first year after the birth or adoption (rather than the previous 56 days limit).

-Leave cannot start before the birth.
+Leave must be taken in one go and cannot start before the birth.